Murat Akhedzhak

 In May 2005, he was urgently hospitalized in a Krasnodar hospital with the diagnosis of Peritonitis, which turned out to be a complication of acute appendicitis (appendectomy).
 After that he was sent to the clinic in Freiburg, Germany, where he went a long course of treatment, moving through more than 30 operations.
 A year later he returned to Krasnodar and continued to work in the administration of Krasnodar Krai.

 The evening of December 7, 2010 he died of a heart attack.

 Murat Akhedzhak was married, he had two children.

+Commemoration

+On 27 June 2012, in the city of Kropotkin, Krasnodar Krai, Sergei Yesenin Street was renamed Murat Akhedzhak Street.
+On 13 July, in Novorossiysk, Krasnodar Krai, one of the newly built streets was also named after Murat Akhedzhak.

+Family

+Murat Akhedzhak was married and had two children.

+His father, Kazbek Ismailovich Akhedzhak, as of 2011, was a co-founder of several companies and the owner of 75 apartments in the “Chistye Prudy” residential complex, with a total area of 5,199 square meters and a market value of 230 million rubles.